Day 1 Arrival in Padstow

 Day 3 Porthcothan Bay to Newquay17 Km 4-6 Hrs 450 Metres

-There are wonderful coves and golden beaches around every corner as you head further south along the Cornish coastline.
-Pop in for lunch at Jamie Oliver’s ‘Fifteen’ restaurant in Watergate before you continue into the more urban environs of Newquay – the surfing capital of the UK and the perfect spot to get into the Atlantic waves.
+After a short transfer to Porthcothan Bay, there are wonderful coves and golden beaches around every corner as you head further south along the Cornish coastline.
+Pop in for lunch at one of the many lovely restaurants in Watergate before you continue into the more urban environs of Newquay – the bustling surfing capital of the UK and the perfect place to enjoy some nightlife including many vibrant pubs, bars, restaurants and shops.

 Day 4 Newquay to Perranporth17/27 Km 5-8 Hrs 550-600 Metres